DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 Storing the Order of Tasks
 ------------------

-The client-side gantt allows reordering tasks using drag and drop.
+The client-side gantt allows [reordering tasks](desktop/reodering_tasks.md) using drag and drop.
 So if you use this feature, you'll have to store this order in the database.
 You can check the common [description here](desktop/server_side.md#storingtheorderoftasks).

 Let's now add this feature to our app.

 ###Enable tasks reordering on the client

 Firstly, we need to allow users to change task order in the UI.
-Open Index view and update configuration of gantt:
+Open the *Index* view and update the configuration of gantt:

 {{snippet resources/views/gantt.blade.php }}
 ~~~js